top of page

 Putting it All Together

 When you first set out to begin riding with positive reinforcement, there will be a lot of stopping and rewarding.
 Rewarding after you mount, after every few steps, after turning.
 That is why starting slow is the best way to go.
-Take the pressure off yourself to make your rides look a certain way.
-Riding with positive reinforcement is a journey that will transform how you spend time on your horse.
+Take the pressure off yourself to make your rides look a certain way and just enjoy the journey.

 Have fun with it and enjoy the process!